lomichael/tensorgrad/README.md

 - [minitorch](https://github.com/minitorch/minitorch)

 ## License
-autograd is licensed under the MIT License.
+tensorgrad is licensed under the MIT License.
 See `LICENSE` in the project for details.